- Racial/ethnic diversity, segregation, and contemporary housing market

 - Geog 340: Economic Geography-Core Concepts (Undergraduates only, once a year)

-- Geog 375: Society and Spaces of South Asia (Undergraduates only, once in 4/5 semesters,)
+- Geog 375: Society/Spaces of South Asia (Undergraduates only, once every 2-3 semesters)

-- Geog 442: Urban Spaces/Urban Society (Undergraduates and Graduates)
+- Geog 442: Urban Spaces/Urban Society (Undergraduates and Graduates, once a year)

-- Geog 541: Topics in Urban Economic Geography (Graduates and Seniors/Juniors in Undergraduates, taught once a year/once in two years)
+- Geog 541: Topics in Urban Economic Geography (Graduates and Seniors/Juniors in Undergraduates, once every 3rd or 4th semester)

-- Geog 641: Seminar in Urban-Economic Geography (Graduates only, once in two years)
+- Geog 641: Seminar in Urban-Economic Geography (Graduates only, once every 3rd or 4th semester)